 *Peachy Feet by Roz

-Items available for sale: beautiful hand cranked socks made on a 1924 antique knitting machine, hand knitted and crocheted hats and scarves.
+Items available for sale: Hand-cranked socks made on a 1924 antique knitting machine, hand-knitted and crocheted hats, and scarves.

 Facebook: Peachy Feet by Roz

 I wanted to play with ALL the colors!
 Naturally this resulted in a huge fiber surplus, and so, PhiFiber became a great way to share my love of color.
 We have roving for spinners and felters.
 We’ll be happy to share all the geeky fiber knowledge we have.